ajanes780/pythonapp/README.md

 # Enlighten Me

   A mental health managemt app
- Track you mental health and provide value feed           Back and encourgment
+  Track you mental health and provide valueable feedback and encourgment

 ios and android